SolSaviour/INFO1112-Materials/Week 9/encryption.md

 **Asymmetric crypto to the rescue.**

-Let's get David (on the left) to generate a public and private key PAIR - using RSA - and send the key online over to Zach (on the left).
+Let's get David (on the right) to generate a public and private key PAIR - using RSA - and send the key online over to Zach (on the left).

 <img src="adv_sitch.PNG" width="70%">